-If staging is disabled, attack signatures are not put into staging before they are enforced, regardless of the staging configuration for each individual signature.
-The system enforces the Learn, Alarm, and Block settings for each signature immediately.
-New signatures are always placed in staging even if the signature settings are disabled.
+If staging is disabled, updated attack signatures are not put into staging before they are enforced, regardless of the staging configuration for each individual signature.
+The system enforces the Learn,

+Alarm, and Block settings for each signature immediately.
+New signatures are always placed in staging even if this setting is disabled.